Skip to main content

 The GDEIB is a versatile resource for various DEI-related activities, including vision and strategy development, organizational assessment, stakeholder engagement, progress measurement, recruitment guidance, and knowledge sharing.
 The GDEIB can be used by organizations with or without DEI personnel, with feedback solicited as informed opinions.
 Formal evaluations should encompass quantitative and qualitative assessments, focusing on departmental performance rather than overarching organizational rankings.

 The collective of experts and authors of the GDEIB are currently reorganizing future stewardship of the benchmarks and the website is still under construction.
-OHCS is using the 2021 version to support the use of the GDEIB for the OHCS DEI Agreement for Affordable Rental Housing Division development partners.
-OHCS has an existing user agreement that is being actively renewed for 2024.
-Partner use of the GDEIB falls under our agency's user agreement.
+OHCS has a user agreement, and partner use, which falls under our agency's user agreement.
 If there is any change to this status you will be notified directly by OHCS.